wilsonhub/formMaker/README.md

 );
 ```

-### Set unique tags for form wisgets (for later value retrieval)
+### Set unique tags for form widgets (for later value retrieval)
-Just add a unique tag for the element
+Just add a unique tag for the widget
 ``` 'java'
-FormWidget element = FormWidget.createInstance()
+FormWidget widget = FormWidget.createInstance()
-    .setTag(2149) // unique tag number to identify this element .setType(FormWidget.TYPE_PICKER_MULTI_CHECKBOX)
+    .setTag(2149) // unique tag number to identify this widget .setType(FormWidget.TYPE_PICKER_MULTI_CHECKBOX)
     .setTitle("Pick your favourite fruit");
 ```

-### Get value for unique form wisgets
+### Get value for unique form widgets
 Use the unique tag assigned earlier to retrieve value (See examples in this repo)
 ``` 'java'
 FormWidget targetWidget = mFormBuilder.getFormWidget(2149);